UW-geophysics-edu/ess-107-intro-to-ice/README.md

 - Human and social aspects of the cryosphere
 - Natural hazard impacts on communities

-Quantitative Assignment #1:  Quantify the cryosphere and its human impacts.
+**Quantitative Assignment #1**:  Quantify the cryosphere and its human impacts.
 Students will identify a feature of interest such as a permafrost region, glacier, ice cap, or ice-covered lake.
 After a discussion of Open Science principles, students will use open datasets to quantify the physical properties and societal relevance of this feature.

 #### II.
 Earth’s Cryosphere Today and in the Future